auth0/JWTDecode.swift/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added documentation for all new/changed functionality (or N/A)

 <!--
 ❗ All the above items are required.
-Pull Requests with an incomplete or missing checklist will be unceremoniously closed.
+Pull Requests with an incomplete or missing checklist will be closed.
 -->

 ### 📋 Changes